 Attempts to deal with stress and anxiety can be helpful or harmful.
 Many people find that unhealthy habits spiral out of control when used as coping mechanisms.
 For example, you may start smoking or drinking more, eating lots of sugary or fatty foods, or regularly sleeping in late.

-While these kinds of behaviours may make you feel better in the short-term, in the long run they can make you feel worse – both mentally and physically.
+While these behaviours may make you feel better in the short-term, in the long run they can make you feel worse – both mentally and physically.
+Although it can be difficult, it can be better to find other ways to deal with your feelings.

-Cooking can be an effective form of mindfulness and knowing that we’re eating healthy, fresh meals can also make us feel much more positive.
+For example, rather than ordering a takeaway and letting your mind run wild, why not take the time to cook something from scratch?
+Cooking can be an effective form of mindfulness and knowing that you’re eating healthy, fresh meals can also help you feel more positive.
 Take a look at our articles; 12 healthy recipe ideas or 9 baking ideas with a healthy twist for some inspiration.

 Or, if you’re struggling to get out of bed in the morning because you’re feeling overwhelmed, you could try starting your day with a stress-relieving activity that you enjoy – like reading, running, or taking a relaxing bath.